GLOBAL ENERGY MANAGEMENT & SALES

 LNG usage

-Once arrives at the LNG carrier terminal, LNG undergoes transportation from the berth to cryogenic concrete tanks, where it is stored.
-Upon returning to its gaseous state, LNG seamlessly integrates into the gas transmission network or can be directly distributed in its gaseous state to consumers, providing energy to homes, businesses, or industries on trucks or small-scale LNG vessels.
+Once the LNG arrives at the LNG terminal, it is transported from the berth to cryogenic concrete tanks for storage or further loading onto trucks or small-scale LNG vessels.
+When LNG is regasified into natural gas, LNG seamlessly integrates into the gas transmission network or can be directly distributed in its gaseous state to consumers, providing energy to homes and businesses.

 The LNG value chain comprises several key steps: extraction, liquefaction, shipping, regasification, and distribution.